-Mount Vernon is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Mount Vernon doesn't have a public transportation system that people use for their commute.

-The citizens of Mount Vernon are slightly less educated than the national average of 21.84% for the average city or town: 15.37% of adults in Mount Vernon have a bachelor's degree or advanced degree
+The percentage of adults in Mount Vernon with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.37% of adults in Mount Vernon have a bachelor's degree or advanced degree.

 The per capita income in Mount Vernon in 2010 was $26,837, which is wealthy relative to Indiana, and upper middle income relative to the rest of the US.
 This equates to an annual income of $107,348 for a family of four.
 However, Mount Vernon contains both very wealthy and poor people as well.